gospodinp/torei-rpg/rules.md

 Anyone can help by describing and rolling a relevant trait or belonging, then giving you their single highest rolled die.
 The rest are discarded.
 They now can't use this trait or belonging in their next conflict.

-### Give In
+### Submitting

-You can give in the stakes at any time, even when someone is challenging you.
+You can surrender the stakes at any time, even when someone is challenging you.
 This saves you from needing to respond, and can prevent fallout!

-Keep your 2 highest dice in your pool for your next conflict (don't re-roll them!)
+Keep your **two highest dice** in your pool for your next conflict (don't re-roll them!)
 You can't help in this same conflict.

 ### Stella Uses her Traits {.example}